-2016 POKER RUN IS ON FOR JULY 15TH AT 5:30 P.M.
+2017 POKER RUN IS ON FOR JULY 14TH AT 6:00 P.M.
 AT THE LIGHTHOUSE IN CULVER TOWN PARK.
 COST IS $10 AND YOU WILL BE REQUIRED TO SIGN A WAIVER.
 BRING YOUR CANOE, KAYAK, OR SUP AND ALL YOUR FRIENDS AND HAVE SOME FUN.
 YOU WILL PADDLE TO FIVE DIFFERENT HOMES ON THE LAKE AND COLLECT CARDS – THEN BRING YOUR POKER HAND BACK TO THE LIGHTHOUSE.
-WINNERS THIS YEAR GET TO PICK A HAT.
 THANK YOU FOR SUPPORTING LMEC!
 SEE BELOW FOR THE FORM TO REGISTER AND A LITTLE MORE INFO.!

-LMEC WILL BE GIVING ANOTHER TOUR OF THE THREE MAIN WETLANDS THAT SERVE AS ‘THE LUNGS’ OF LAKE MAXINKUCKEE.
+ON JUNE 10TH THE LMEC WILL BE GIVING ANOTHER TOUR OF THE THREE MAIN WETLANDS THAT SERVE AS ‘THE KIDNEYS’ OF LAKE MAXINKUCKEE.
 THESE WETLANDS, ONE OF WHICH WAS THE FIRST MAN-MADE WETLAND IN INDIANA, FUNCTION BY TRAPPING NUTRIENTS FROM THE WATER THAT FLOWS THROUGH THEM, KEEPING IT FROM FEEDING WEEDS IN THE LAKE ITSELF.
 COME JOIN US ON SEPTEMBER 24th AT 8:30 A.M.
 AT OUR OFFICE AT 116 N. MAIN STREET, CULVER.
 YOU WILL BOARD A BUS AND BE DRIVEN TO EACH OF THE THREE (WILSON, CURTIS, AND KLINE) FOR A HIKE AND AN EDUCATIONAL PRESENTATION.
 YOU WILL BE BACK AT OUR OFFICE NO LATER THAN 11:30.
 YOU NEED TO REGISTER AS THE SEATING ON THE BUS IS LIMITED TO TWENTY.
-BE THE FIRST TO SIGN UP AND YOU WILL ALSO GET A FREE HAT WITH OUR LOGO ON IT!
 THE COST IS FREE!
 COME JOIN US ON THIS VERY INTERESTING TRIP!
 BE PREPARED FOR SOME MODERATE HIKING AT THE WETLANDS, NO PETS ALLOWED, YOU MIGHT GET WET FEET….

-2016 ANNUAL LAKE MAX POKER RUN IS SET FOR JULY 15TH!
+2017 ANNUAL LAKE MAX POKER RUN IS SET FOR JULY 14TH!
 IT IS ONCE MORE JUST $10 TO REGISTER PRIOR TO THE DATE.
 ON THE DATE REGISTRATION COST WILL BE $15.
 MAKE CHECKS PAYABLE TO LMEC AT P.O.BOX 187, CULVER, IN 46511.
 THE REGISTRATION PAPERWORK IS HERE: YES WE KNOW IS SAYS 2015, BUT IT IS STILL GOOD

 BRING YOUR KAYAK, CANOE OR SUP TO THE LIGHTHOUSE IN THE PARK BY 6:00 P.M.
 AND JOIN THE FUN!